 When should I start looking into fellowships?

 It's never too early to begin the fellowship process!
 There are opportunities for every class year which you can explore through our database.
 You can also plan to attend information sessions to learn more about future opportunities.
-Other ways of preparing include exploring a wide variety of fields through your courses, learning foreign languages, building relationships with faculty, and meeting with advisers in the OGP.
+Other ways of preparing include exploring a wide variety of fields through your courses, learning foreign languages, building relationships with faculty, and meeting with advisers.

 How long is the application process?